dustin/gopro/README.md

 ### cleanup

-The `cleanup` command cleans data on the GoPro side.
+The `cleanup` command cleans unprocessed data both on the GoPro side as well as the local state regarding what is being uploaded.

 If you've ever tried to upload things from the web UI and had it tell you the media's already been upload (when it hasn't), or if you started an upload you don't intend to finish and want to get rid of in-progress stuff, the `cleanup` command will delete all of these in-progress things.

 ### config